 The Center for Excellence in Writing encourages faculty to integrate writing into their curriculum in order to help students synthesize and transfer knowledge and get involved in the discourse of the discipline.
-We are happy to meet with individual faculty members to talk about any concern you might have with the use of writing in your course.
-In addition to our faculty workshops, the following resources might be of help.
+Here are some resources.

 From the Council of Writing Program Administrators, a comprehensive set of materials for faculty and students researching the teaching of Rhetoric and Composition.
 (CompPile)

 Instructional support from UB libraries to assist in readying students for research projects.

 Practical guides on responding to student writing and designing assignments that incorporate writing from the Harvard Writing Project.

 A nice set of downloadable PDF guides from the University of North Carolina at Richmond to support faculty in the creation of informal writing-to-learn activities and formal writing projects.

 UNC Chapel hill has a useful set of handouts for teachers incorporating writing into their curriculum: